lapalme/pyrealb/demos/flight_infos/README.md

         ]
     }
 ```
+### Re-realization of the questions
 Before answering the questions, we decided to realize the original questions using `pyrealb`.
+We originally felt this step was important to learn how to _juggle_ with the information contained in a question before attempting answering it.
+As this exercise revealed to be an interesting learning experience, we give some details about it in the following sections.

 Our goal is not to reproduce _verbatim_ the original `text`, but to illustrate how the information about the entities
-can be used to realize well-formed English sentences such as:
+can be used to realize different well-formed English sentences for the example given previously such as:

     I need to travel nonstop from Denver to Atlanta.
     Show a nonstop flight from Denver to Atlanta.